Healthy Homes Assessment Onekawa

 Insulation Onekawa

-Insulation needs to be in compliance with the R-values for your area
+Insulation requirements to be in compliance with the R-values required for your area

-• Zone 1 - Auckland & Northland - ceiling R 2.9, underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 Underfloor R 1.3

-• Zone 2 – the rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9 and underfloor R 1.3
+• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3, underfloor R 1.3
+• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 and underfloor R 1.3

-Check out the complete details of this Healthy Homes insulation standard.
+See the full details of the Healthy Homes insulation standard.

 Onekawa Moisture Ingress & Drainage

-Find out all the details of The Healthy Homes moisture ingress and drainage quality.
+Learn more about the Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection